Current Fitness Research Lab Members

 Sam is a Ph.D.
 Candidate in the Interdisciplinary Health Sciences PhD Program under the mentorship of Dr. Dorgo.
 Sam also serves as a Teaching Assistant for the Kinesiology Department.
 Sam was also a travel award recipient for the 2018 NSCA National Conference in Indianapolis, IN.
 Sam is interested in researching advanced training methods to improve muscular power and strength performance using biomechanical and physiological techniques.
-Sam’s Dissertation focuses on exploring how different stretching configurations can impact muscular strength and power before and after a 4-week exercise intervention.
+Recently, Sam published a paper on the “The effect of different stretching protocols on vertical jump measures in college age gymnasts” at the Journal of Sports Medicine and Physical Fitness.
+Sam’s Dissertation focuses on exploring how different stretching configurations can impact muscular strength and power before and after a 6-week exercise intervention.
 Upon graduating from the program, Sam hopes to land a post-doctoral position and eventually become a university professor.

 Martin Dietze-Hermosa MS, CSCS, USAW, FMS